 SEBI amends rules to simplify procedure for transmission of securities

-With an aim to simplify the procedure for transmission of securities, Securities and Exchange Board of India (SEBI) has revised the existing threshold limit for simplified documents to ₹5 lakh from ₹2 lakh currently for securities held in physical mode per listed issuer.
+With an aim to simplify the procedure for transmission of securities, SEBI has revised the existing threshold limit for simplified documents to ₹5 lakh from ₹2 lakh currently for securities held in physical mode per listed issuer.

 Also, the threshold in this regard for securities held in the dematerialised mode for each beneficiary account has been increased to ₹15 lakh from the present level of ₹5 lakh.

+In its notification, the regulator has also listed documentation requirements in case of transmission of securities.

-In case of transmission of securities, where the securities are held in single name with nomination, SEBI said documents such as transmission request form by the nominee, original death certificate or copy of death certificate attested by the nominee and copy of Permanent Account Number (PAN) card of the nominee need to be submitted.
+In case of transmission of securities, where the securities are held in single name with nomination, SEBI said documents like the transmission request form by the nominee, original death certificate or copy of death certificate attested by the nominee and copy of Permanent Account Number (PAN) card of the nominee need to be submitted.

 - Comments will be moderated by The Hindu editorial team.